 Glenn has no external appointments.

-Term of office: Appointed to the role of Part-time Finance Director on 18 December 2015.
+Term of office: Appointed to the role of Part-time Finance Director on 18 December 2015 and Company Secretary on 16 May 2019.
 Bevan Metcalf is employed for 13 days per month.
 Any additional days are paid on an agreed day rate on a quarterly basis.
 Bevan Metcalf has the flexibility to increase his time during busy periods as Microsaic is his only role.
 Bevan’s most recent re-appointment as a Director of the Company was on 4 May 2018, at the Company’s AGM, when he retired per Article 81.1 (c) of the Articles of Association.

 Background and suitability for the role: Bevan has a Business Management Degree from the University of Waikato, Hamilton, New Zealand where he majored in Accounting.
 He is also an ACA Member of the Chartered Accountants of Australia and New Zealand.

 Bevan has 40 years’ of financial management experience with international companies primarily in the mining and pharmaceuticals sectors, including Beowulf Mining, Afferro Mining, African Eagle Resources, Orion Corporation, GlaxoSmithKline, Charles Parsons Ltd and ICI.
 In the past 14 years he has been involved with companies listed on the AIM market of the London Stock Exchange and on the Toronto Stock Exchange as Finance Director, Company Secretary, Chief Financial Officer and in a Non-Executive Director capacity.
 He therefore understands the Governance and MAR regulations impacting the Company.

 Bevan’s 20 years’ experience in the Pharmaceutical Industry is very relevant to the strategy of the Company which is targeting the pharmaceutical industry for its miniaturised mass spectrometers.